 Hope is like an anchor to my soul.

-- Show (or draw on the board) a picture of a boat and an anchor.
+- To understand what Ether 12:4 teaches about hope, you and your children could look at a picture of a boat and an anchor (or draw one on the board).
 Why do boats need anchors?
-What would happen to a boat that did not have an anchor?
-Read together Ether 12:4, and ask the children how hope is like an anchor.
-Invite the children to draw their own pictures of a boat and anchor so they can teach their families about hope.
+What would happen to a boat that does not have an anchor?
+As you read Ether 12:4 together, talk about how hope helps us the way an anchor helps a boat.
+Invite your children to draw pictures of a boat and anchor so they can teach others (their families and friends) about hope.

 Friend November 2020 “Come Follow Me for Little Ones Read Ether 12:27 and help your little ones say, “Jesus Christ can help me be strong.”
 Invite your children to try doing something physically hard, like moving a chair or lifting a heavy book.
 Then help them successfully complete the challenge.
 Show them a picture of Jesus and explain that Jesus can help us do hard things and make weak things strong.